fasiha/covid-county/README.md

 ## Covid
 Install [Git](https://git-scm.com) and run this in this directory: `git clone --depth 1 https://github.com/nytimes/covid-19-data.git` (it might take a while)

 Note five boroughs of NYC are combined into a single "county".
 This is taken into account by merging the 2020 Presidential votes from all five boroughs into a single county (since we can't split the Covid deaths into individual boroughs, this is the best we can do).
+Fix follows the recommendation per [upstream issue 105](https://github.com/nytimes/covid-19-data/issues/105).

 ## Run
 ```